What closing costs should you expect?

-There are certain basic costs associated with closing the sale of a house.
-These expenses are commonly split between the buyer and seller, as directed in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in Florida to help guide you through the deal.
+There are certain basic fees related to closing the sale of a house.
+These costs are commonly divided between the buyer and seller, as noted in the sales contract.
+Many are conventional, but there are nuances to each, so you'll want a real estate expert in Florida to help guide you through your deal.

 • Points (optional)